West Kent F.C.

-The West Kent Football Club was a short-lived 19th century rugby football club that was notable for being one of the twenty-one founding members of the Rugby Football Union, as well as producing a number of international players in the sport's early international fixtures.
+The West Kent Football Club was a 19th-century association football and rugby football club that was notable for being one of the twenty-one founding members of the Rugby Football Union, as well as producing a number of international players in the sport's early international fixtures.

 History

-West Kent were founded in 1867 by a core of Old Rugbeians including Arthur Guillemard.
-They used the ground of West Kent cricket club.
-The cricket club had been founded many years previously after members of the Prince's Plain Cricket Club from Bromley lost their ground in 1821 due to the enclosure of Bromley Common.
-They were saved by the Lord of the Manor of Chislehurst who gave them leave to create a new ground on eight acres of Chislehurst Common.
-Their first game took place on 20 July 1822.
+West Kent was founded in 1867 by a core of Old Rugbeians including Arthur Guillemard.
+It used the ground of West Kent cricket club.
+The cricket club had been founded many years previously after members of the Prince's Plain Cricket Club from Bromley lost its ground in 1821 due to the enclosure of Bromley Common.
+It was saved by the Lord of the Manor of Chislehurst, who gave the club leave to create a new ground on eight acres of Chislehurst Common.
+Its first game took place on 20 July 1822.
 It played its home matches on the outlying part of the cricket ground.
 Initial objections to the playing of football on the cricket pitch due to fears of it injuring the turf were allayed by reports that the playing of football improved the turf by destroying the short heather.
+The club used the Imperial Arms at Chislehurst as its headquarters.

 West Kent at first played football using both Association rules and Rugby School rules.
-They used the Imperial Arms at Chislehurst as their headquarters.
-However, in 1874 it became exclusively a rugby football club and changed its colours from orange and black to white jerseys with a Kentish Horse badge, white knickerbockers and blue stockings.
-The club changed its colours in 1881 to blue and white jerseys and in 1882 to blue and amber.
+Its association side was mostly made up of Etonians (including Arthur Kinnaird and Morton Betts); a match against the Wanderers in October 1869, with Edgar Lubbock captaining West Kent, was the first-ever association match at the Kennington Oval, and West Kent won 2–0, with two goals from Charles Nepean.

+In 1874, the club became exclusively a rugby football club.
 Opponents on its extensive season list included Blackheath FC, Richmond FC, The Gipsies and Ravenscourt Park.
-In 1886 the members decided to give up rugby and played Association Football only.